Key Points

 Problems are going to arise in business, but the companies that succeed in the long term are those that find the true causes of those problems and find ways to keep them from happening again.

 When an issue occurs, the inclination is to stop it quickly.
-While this is fine, it is important to actually figure out what led to the issue so that it doesn’t happen again.
+While this is fine, it is important to figure out what led to the issue so that it doesn’t happen again.
 A correction action needs to take place, not merely a correction.

-A correction is taking the initiative to deal with a problem in real time.
+A correction is taking the initiative to deal with a problem in real-time.
 Corrective action is taking the appropriate steps to ensure that there is no recurrence of the same problem in the future.

 There are some clear drawbacks to making corrections versus corrective actions: